 Professors: M. Farrell (Emerita), T. Gieber (Emeritus), S. Parker

-Gonzaga’s Art Department offers students the opportunity to investigate a variety of visual experiences through a study of both the studio arts and art history and offers a Bachelor of Arts in Art.
+Gonzaga’s Art Department offers students the opportunity to investigate a variety of visual experiences through a study of both the studio arts and art history.

 The department is located in the Jundt Art Center.
-The Jundt Art Center maintains studios in ceramics, design, drawing, painting, printmaking, and sculpture.
-A theatre-style lecture hall provides space for art history, visiting artist lectures, and video/film presentations.
+The Jundt Art Center maintains studios in ceramics, design, drawing, painting, and printmaking.
+Courses in photography and filmmaking are offered in the Journalism/Broadcast and Electronic Media Studies Building.
+A theatre-style lecture hall in the Jundt Art Center provides space for art history, visiting artist lectures, and video/film presentations.
 Some of the department's courses are offered at Gonzaga-in-Florence.

 Second Language Competency

 Competency in a second language (classical or modern) at the intermediate level (courses numbered 201) is required for students continuing in the study of a language.
 Students beginning study in a language they have not previously studied can fulfill the requirement by completing one year at the beginning level (courses numbered 101-102).
 Non-native speakers of English who have completed the required English core credits at Gonzaga may petition the Associate Dean of Arts and Sciences for a waiver of this requirement.